 It is important to discuss the issue with your neighbor first.

 We all have feelings about the nature that surrounds us.
 Indeed, the trees present on a property may have been a deciding factor in the purchase, or the result of years of hard work pruning and trimming.
 Chatting with your neighbors in a friendly manner may go a long way in avoiding hurt feelings.

 And what happens if they still refuse to act?
 If your chat doesn’t lead anywhere, you can apply to the District Court for an order requiring tree trimming by the neighbor.

-Keep a close eye on the trees on your property, and talk regularly with your neighbors.
+Keep a close eye on the trees on your property, and talk regularly with your neighbours.
 It’s crucial that you understand what is happening above and under the soil, to avoid future problems.
-Tree trimming is an important part of maintaining your property – both for the health of the tree, and for the sanity of your neighbor!
+Tree trimming is an important part of maintaining your property – both for the health of the tree, and for the sanity of your neighbour!

 If you have any questions relating to the rules around overhanging trees, or are looking for an arborist in Auckland, call us on 027 475 2445 or contact us online.